yonkahlon/Zenject/README.md

     _container.Bind<IFoo>().ToMock();

 However, this approach will not allow you to take advantage of the advanced features of Moq.
 In order to do that, I recommend peeking in to the ToMock() method to see how that works.

+## <a id="graphviz"></a>Visualizing Object Graphs Automatically

+Zenject allows users to generate UML-style images of the object graphs for their applications.
+You can do this simply by running your Zenject-driven app, then selectin from the menu `Assets -> Zenject -> Output Object Graph For Current Scene`.
+You will be prompted for a location to save the generated image file.

+Note that you will need to have graphviz installed for this to work (which you can find [here](http://www.graphviz.org/)).
+You will be prompted to choose the location.

+The result is two files (Foo.dot and Foo.png).
+The dot file is included in case you want to add custom graphviz commands.

 ## <a id="strange"></a>How is this different from Strange IoC?